Forms for Social Sciences Internships

-Below you will find information to help you with registering for an internship, special project, or directed study.
-If you pick an internship, you will need to select an organization and receive approval from both your internship coordinator and the organization before officially registering in the course.
+Information to to assist the student in registering for an internship, special project, or directed study.
+If you choose an internship, you will need to select an organization and receive approval from both your internship coordinator and the organization before officially registering in the course.
 You can go to the Internship Marketplace for a list of possible internship organizations.
 If you decide to do either a special project or directed study, you will work with a faculty member in your discipline or area of interest.
 You must receive approval from your faculty supervisor in order to register for their course.
 Because of the nature of these courses (mentorship and supervision), space can be limited, so be sure to talk to your faculty member as soon as possible.
-Click on the links below to access more information about these different options and to get the necessary paperwork to enroll in these courses.
+Access more information about these different options and to get the necessary paperwork to enroll in these courses.

 Special Courses: Field Experience and Special Projects

 - Checklist (PDF)